ykfre/BsodSurvivor/README.md

 ![](readme-pics\after_return_from_bsod.PNG)

-and now  we can continue the program as usual by changing the value of a (by expr command, or windbg command),  or we can just do what we did previously and change this function code, and rerun it with the changed code.
+and now  we can continue the program as usual by changing the value of a (by windbg command),  or we can just do what we did previously and change this function code, and rerun it with the changed code.

 Please be noted that I added in advance a breakpoint in nt!KeBugCheck* in order for break the program before it will changed to DISPATCH_LEVEL because of the BSOD, my recommendation is for you to always configure Windbg to break in those functions by "bm nt!KeBugCheck* " command, please See it in the [Configure Windbg](#Configure Windbg)